Ap-Aileron/MCBE-PE-Ban-Tracker/README.md

 You may not copy or modify this code.

+You may not claim ownership of this code or repository, etc.

 You may not use this in any videos without proper credits.

 proper credits being: